twitter-archive/kestrel/docs/guide.md

 When `/open` is used, and an item is available, kestrel will remove it from the queue and send it to the client as usual.
 But it will also set the item aside.
 If a client disconnects while it has an open read, the item is put back into the queue, at the head, so it will be the next item fetched.
+Only one item can be "open" per client connection.

 A previous open request is closed with `/close`.
 The server will reject any attempt to open another read when one is already open, but it will ignore